justinjest/python-essentials/lessons/08Advanced SQL and Database Integration.md

 # **Lesson 08 — Advanced SQL and Database Integration**

 ## **Lesson Overview**
 **Learning objective:** Students will deepen their understanding of SQL by learning advanced techniques such as subqueries, complex `JOIN`s, aggregation with functions, and using `HAVING` for conditional filtering.
+This lesson also introduces performance optimization techniques, transactions, parameterized queries, window functions, and more.

 ---